 What else determines email deliverability?
-We’ll break down the four biggest factors below.
+We’ll break down the three biggest factors below.

 The more engaged your email subscribers are, the better your email deliverability rates will be.
 There are several ways to measure subscriber engagement, but all of the metrics are there to help you understand how valuable and relevant your email content is.

 Actions that will positively affect your email deliverability and engagement include:

 Internet service providers want to ensure that the highest quality emails are finding their way into their users inboxes.
 Because of this, you’ll want to make sure your emails aren’t flagged as spam.
 This could affect how your emails are delivered in the future.

 For example, Gmail will often make assumptions on where to filter your email based on trends they see from your other subscribers.
 If the majority of subscribers are deleting your emails before they open them, marking them as spam, or taking no action at all, Gmail could put you in the spam or promotion folder filter in regards to your IP address and domain.

 What does this mean for you as the sender?